wowjyu/MultiVision/README.md

 - [ ] The interface
 - [ ] The training script

-For the trianing dataset, please refer to udpates from [Table2Charts](https://github.com/microsoft/Table2Charts).
+For the training dataset, please refer to udpates from [Table2Charts](https://github.com/microsoft/Table2Charts).

 ## How to run the model & benchmark?
 [Demo.ipynb](https://github.com/Franches/MultiVision/blob/master/Demo.ipynb) demonstrates how to run the trained model.